 top of page

-Is lunch included, and can you cater for dietary needs?
+Can you cater for dietary needs?

 Why are your local pickup tailored tours better than other wine tours to Clare?

-When exploring South Australia’s best wine regions, Valley Wine Tours’ Group of Four wine tours offer the perfect balance between a private experience and genuine value for money.
+A Group of Four wine tour means your party of four has the vehicle and itinerary to yourselves, without booking a fully private tour.
+It is ideal for two couples, parents with adult children, or close friends who want to share the experience.
+Four passengers means you enjoy more flexibility, comfort, and time at each stop.
 With personalised itineraries, local insight, and comfortable transport, you’ll enjoy the flexibility of a private tour without the higher cost.
-Many bus wine tours carry loads of passengers and charge between $120 and $195 per person.
-Our Group of Four tours, at $155 per person (including lunch), provide a far more personal experience for a similar price.
+Many bus wine tours carry loads of tourists and charge between $120 and $195 per person.
+Our Group of Four tours, at $160 per person (including lunch), provide a far more personal experience for a similar price.
 Fewer crowds, more stories, and better access to boutique cellar doors in the Clare and Barossa Valleys.

 Can We Join from Adelaide?

 Valley Wine Tours is based in the Clare and Barossa Valleys, and we believe the best tours start in the region itself.
 However, we know some guests travel from interstate or overseas and prefer not to organise their own transport.
-For these occasions, we can arrange a private Adelaide transfer for an additional $250 per Group (return).
+For these occasions, we can arrange a private Adelaide transfer for an additional $350 per Group (return).
 This option allows you to relax and enjoy the journey, knowing you will arrive refreshed for your tour.

 Many wineries serve food in their tasting rooms, so while dogs are welcome on the grounds, they’re not always allowed inside.
 That’s why we created our Dog-Friendly Tours, which are featured on the Pupsy website.